-Pixie Labs raises $9.15M Series A round for its Kubernetes observability platform – TechCrunch
+TechCrunch

 “One of the really cool things about this is that we can deploy Pixie in about a minute and you’ll instantly get data,” said Asgar.
 “Our goal here is that this really helps you when there are cases where you don’t want your business logic to be full of monitoring code, especially if you forget something — when you have an outage.”

 At the core of the developer experience is what the company calls “Pixie scripts.”
 Using a Python-like language (PxL), developers can codify their debugging workflows.
 The company’s system already features a number of scripts written by the team itself and the community at large.
 But as Asgar noted, not every user will write scripts.
 “The way scripts work, it’s supposed to capture human knowledge in that problem.
-We don’t expect the average user — or even the way above average developer — ever to touch a script or write one.
+We don’t expect the average user — or even the way-above-average developer — ever to touch a script or write one.
 They’re just going to use it in a specific scenario,” he explained.

 Looking ahead, the team plans to make these scripts and the scripting language more robust and usable to allow developers to go from passively monitoring their systems to building scripts that can actively take actions on their clusters based on the monitoring data the system collects.

-“Zain and Ishan’s provocative idea was to move software monitoring to the source,” said Eric Vishria, General Partner at Benchmark.
+“Zain and Ishan’s provocative idea was to move software monitoring to the source,” said Eric Vishria, general partner at Benchmark.
 “Pixie enables engineering teams to fundamentally rethink their monitoring strategy as it presents a vision of the future where we detect anomalous behavior and make operational decisions inside the infrastructure layer itself.
 This allows companies of all sizes to monitor their digital experiences in a more responsive, cost-effective and scalable manner.”